The junior competition at the 2014 Secret U.S. Classic was incredibly exciting, especially compared to the no-surprises senior meet later that night.

 I can’t get over little McKenna Appleton doing Dominique Moceanu’s same exact beam mount to start off her routine.
 And she does it really well!

-I didn’t include Norah’s beam routine in any of my ‘favorites’ because come on, everyone knows what Norah can do.
+I didn’t include Flatley’s beam routine in any of my ‘favorites’ because come on, everyone knows what Flatley can do.
 But when you watch her routine, watch it for her connections.
 With the exception of her switch ring and a random side aerial, every single skill in that beam is connected to another skill – even her turns!
 She competes a lovely full L turn to an immediate quick turn in passé.
 Just gorgeous and fluid and breathtaking.

 It’s Not A Gym Meet Without Some Tears